anthonyweidai/anthonyweidai.github.io/_pages/about.md

 My work includes developing non-invasive sperm detection frameworks for in vitro fertilization.
 Additionally, I work with foundation models, using a variety of prompts to conduct precise analyses of medical objects.

+**I am currently exploring opportunities in the academic job market for faculty positions or postdoctoral roles.**

 Recent Work
 ======